EverSeenTOTOTO/square/README.md

 # square

-A toy Lisp-like language written in Rust, aims to be both fun and expressive.
+A toy Lisp-like language written in Rust, support first-class function and continuation, aims to be both fun and expressive.

 ## Q & A